-The Short Sounds Film Festival is a not-for-profit organisation managed by volunteers who are committed to celebrating cinematic music and sound.
+The Short Sounds Film Festival was a not-for-profit organisation managed by volunteers who were committed to celebrating cinematic music and sound.
 The festival was created by the team at WHITE LANTERN FILM, an established independent production company specialising in the development and production of richly thematic British feature films.
-As a founding partner, the team play an integral part in the festivals growth and development.
-For more information on the founding partner please visit www.whitelantern.film
+As a founding partner, the team played an integral part in the festivals growth and development.
+For more information on the founding partner please visit www.whitelantern.film.

 SSFF over the years

 The Short Sounds Film Festival will not be returning for the forseeable future.
 Thank you for sticking with us!